retaildevcrews/istio/burst/README.md

 In-cluster configuration (as well as default kube-config) for this service requires permissions to call the `autoscaling` API.

-For a complete example see [burst.yaml](./deploy/burst/burst.yaml).
+For a complete RBAC example, see [burst.yaml](./../deploy/burst/burst.yaml).

 ## Implementation details